HERECJ/AdaSIR/README.md

-# The code for AdaSIR
+Implementation for AdaSIR
-The codes are tested in Pytorch
+"Learning Recommenders for Implicit Feedback with Importance Resampling" (WWW2022) The codes are tested in Pytorch

 ## Parameters